Leonardo’s robot

 - ^ “7 Early Robots and Automatons”.
 HISTORY.
 2023-10-16.
 Retrieved 2024-11-06.

 - ^ a b Pasek, Anne (2014).
 “Renaissance Robotics: Leonardo da Vinci’s Lost Knight and Enlivened Materiality” (PDF).
-Graduate Journal of Visual and Material Culture (7) – via Internet Archive.
+Graduate Journal of Visual and Material Culture (7).
+Archived from the original (PDF) on 2023-11-03 – via Internet Archive.

 - ^ Vanderbilt, Tom.
 “The Real da Vinci Code”.
 Wired.
 ISSN 1059-1028.
 Retrieved 2024-11-05.